 A late in the game “band”, the founder of The Kiss quotes his admired Brian Eno to state he’s not a musician at all and therefore he will never tour.
 The Kiss That Took A Trip builds its music, for the most part, using computers and synthetic sounds, but refusing vehemently to be categorized as electronic music.
 In fact, the music can be tagged as a mix of styles such as post-rock, ambient, experimental, new age and orchestral pop, most of them instrumental and imbued with a progressive feel.
 The songs resort to melody, atmosphere and a pinch of drone and dissonance instead of technical proficiency or radio-friendly formats.

-Since its inception, The Kiss has been regularly putting out self-made releases, with the EP Dating Aphrodite (2008) and the albums Worst Case Scenarios (2009) and The Dummy Family (2011) among them.
-However, it was with its third album How The Mighty Have Fallen (2012) that The Kiss found an unique voice.
+Since its inception, The Kiss has been regularly putting out self-made releases, with the demos Dating Aphrodite (2008), Worst Case Scenarios (2009) and The Dummy Family (2011) among them.
+However, it was with its debut album How The Mighty Have Fallen (2012) that The Kiss found an unique voice.
 Fully produced by Trello, the album bases its sound on long-winded ambient/jazzy suites and unravels with no sense of urgency but employing signature changes, breakdowns, drone sections, distortion and hummed vocals reminiscent of Bark Psychosis.
 Letting go of the political themes a little, the album has a bitter existentialist vibe this time.

 More recently, after reaching its tenth year of existence, The Kiss That Took A Trip put out Happiness In The Presence Of Sadness, a 40-minute digital recording designed mostly to temporarily abandon experimentation (except for the closing track) and celebrate the event in a more radio-friendly way.

-2017 finally sees the release of The Kiss' fifth album Punk Cathedral, an album where spontaneity appears and premeditation is nowhere to be found.
+2017 saw the release of The Kiss' third album Punk Cathedral, an album where spontaneity appears and premeditation is nowhere to be found.
 The record is nothing more than a collection of 14 songs that mix electronic balladry, acoustic tunes, post-rock, distortion, experimentation, and even brief flirtations with dance music.
 This different approach works in favour of traditional structures that get all the limelight this time around (Dry swallowed pill, Crapola, Glorious racket, Braggadocio, Queen of the night shift).
-However, audiences can get their fix of instrumental hymns from the first single (Faulty logic can cost lives) and the opening track (Ambien punk).
+However, audiences can get their fix of instrumental hymns from the first single (Faulty logic can cost lives) and the opening track (Ambient punk).
+The Kiss That Took A Trip spent most of 2019 promoting its new EP Garlands, a sweet and eclectic release that signaled a newfound maturity, and it’s probably the least obscure work The Kiss has ever done.

 Regarding ideology, The Kiss That Took A Trip operates on a “pay only if you wish” policy and stands for free music and Creative Commons licensing.